 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-My parents arrived Saturday morning in Tampa, and we picked them up and drove back, stopping in St. Petersburg for lunch off a food truck at the farmer’s market.
-Back in Palmetto, we went for a provisioning run, and then set off!
 David and I had done some research and scoped out an anchorage just down the Manatee River, off of Emerson Point Preserve and Snead Island.
 The anchorage was excellent; quiet, even for a holiday weekend, good holding, and protected from the east wind.
-Dinner was pork tenderloin on the grill.

 Sunday morning we had a lazy morning – in fact, all of our mornings were lazy and slow to start.
 After everyone was settled after breakfast, we set out in the dingy for Emerson Point Preserve for some hiking.
-Armed with two camel backs and a bag of cherries for a snack, we dingyed up to a small beach just east of the pavilion.
-We pulled the dingy up to the beach and locked it, and then had to walk through the water to get to the trail (note to self: find better place to beach the dingy).
-First, we attempted to explore the small trails at the tip of Emerson Point, but the small beach trail was incredibly stinky – it smelled worse than the port a potties on site!
+Armed with two camelbacks and a bag of cherries for a snack, we dinghied up to a small beach just east of the pavilion.
+We pulled the dingy up to the beach and locked it, and then had to walk through the water to get to the trail (note to self: find a better place to beach the dingy).
+First, we attempted to explore the small trails at the tip of Emerson Point, but the small beach trail was incredibly stinky – it smelled worse than the port-a-potties on-site!
 It may have had something to do with some kind of algae or seaweed that had washed up on shore to rot.

-Finally we got to the trails and took a quick walk around a lake and had our cherry snack.
-Unfortunately before too long, David’s blood sugar got a little low so we turned back (note to self: pack snacks if we hike past lunch time).
+Finally, we got to the trails and took a quick walk around a lake and had our cherry snack.
+Unfortunately, before too long, David’s blood sugar got a little low so we turned back.
 While not an ideal hiking trip, we enjoyed the exercise and the company!

 Back on the boat, we had lunch and some quiet time, relaxing and reading around the cockpit.
 Soon, storms started to roll through, with winds gusting up to 40+ knots!
 We had our awning up, which fortunately made it through the gusts with no damage, and our awesome Mantus anchor, who we named Mac Daddy this weekend, held through the gusts as well.
 After the wind settled, but the rain kept up, we picked up a marathon game of Uno…which lasted over 2 hours, and ended in David winning.